“Wait, seriously?”

 If your version is still supported,

-If your version is outdated or unsupported,
+If your version is dated or no longer supported,

-- If you have an older version like v10 or v11 you may need to upgrade in stages (e.g. v10 → v11 → v12 → v13).
+- If you are on an older version, like v10 or v11, you might need to do some skipped updates (like when you do v10 → v11 → v12 → v13).

 Why It’s Risky to Stay on an Old Version

-- No security updates → Open to hackers
+- No more security updates → hacked

 Double-Check Your Tech Stack

-- PHP version - TYPO3 v13 requires PHP 8.1 or higher.
+- PHP - TYPO3 v13 requires PHP 8.1 or higher.

 Common Issues When Checking TYPO3 Version